sogou/workflow/docs/en/FAQ.md

 ### What are the scheduling rules for computing tasks?

 For all computing tasks, including **WFGoTask**, you should specify a computing queue name when you create such tasks.
 The computing queue name is used to guide our internal scheduling strategy.
-First, as long as there are idle computing threads available, the task will be started in real time, and the computing queue name will not be used.
+First, as long as there are idle computing threads available, the task will be started in real time, and the computing queue name will take no effect.
 When there are not enough computing threads for calling every task in real time, the tasks under the same queue name will be called in FIFO order, and the queues are treated equally.
 For example, if you start n tasks with queue name A consecutively, and then start n tasks with queue name B consecutively, then no matter how much CPU time each task takes, and no matter how many computing threads are required, the execution of these two queues tends to complete at the same time.
 This rule can be extended to any number of queues and any startup orders of these queues.

 ### Why there is not necessary to establish a connection before using Redis client?